 The fair access protocol operates outside the arrangements for co-ordinated admissions and is put into effect when a parent of an eligible child has not secured a school place via the in-year admission procedures.

-Where a governing body does not wish to admit an in-year applicant with challenging behaviour into a vacancy, they must refer the case to the local authority for action under the fair access protocol.
+Where the governing body of a school does not wish to admit a child into a vacancy on the grounds of challenging behaviour, they must refer the case to the local authority for action under the fair access protocol.

 The allocation of a place in accordance with the fair access protocol does not override a parent’s right to apply for a place via in-year admissions or to appeal against the refusal of a place at any schools for which they have applied.